 Metallic nanocrystal therapeutic candidates, such as our lead product, CNM-Au8, are considered emerging and novel investigational products for the potential treatment of neurological diseases and other disorders.
 We are developing CNM-Au8 for the treatment of neurological disorders such as MS, ALS, and PD through remyelination and/or neuroprotection mechanisms related to catalysis of certain biological reactions.
 There are currently no approved remyelination therapies and the evidence for an effect of neuroprotection treatments on these indications is thus far limited.
 Since there is limited clinical trial data and precedent for the development of nanocrystal therapies that promote remyelination and neuroprotection to treat these indications, there is a substantial risk that the design or outcomes of our clinical trials will not be satisfactory to support regulatory approval.
 In addition, there are generally limited or no regulatory precedents concerning metallic nanocrystal drug marketing authorization, or a regulatory framework to appropriately differentiate approved nanocrystal product labeling.
-Our lead metallic nanocrystal drug candidate, CNM-Au8, including whether it is classified as a new chemical entity or comparable designation.
+Our lead metallic nanocrystal drug candidate, CNM-Au8, contains nanocrystals made entirely of high purity gold alone.
+It is unclear how regulatory authorities will identify or classify the active moiety of CNM-Au8, including whether it is classified as a new chemical entity or comparable designation.
 The inability to obtain sufficiently differentiated active moiety classification from gold generically could potential limit CNM-Au8 and our drug candidates from ever achieving profitability.